 The RPD MUST support IGMPv3 and MLDv2 on the CIN-facing interfaces.
 The RPD MUST support the DEPI Remote Multicast Join AVP and the DEPI Remote Multicast Leave AVP.
 On receiving a DEPI Remote Multicast Join AVP, the RPD MUST join the signaled multicast stream via IGMPv3/MLDv2.
-The RPD MUST be capable of joining 16 multicast streams simultaneously for each downstream RF port supported by the RPD.
 On receiving a DEPI Remote Multicast Leave AVP, the RPD MUST leave the multicast stream associated with the session via IGMPv3/MLDv2.